 Researchers at the University of Oregon receive funding from federal agencies, state governments, and private foundations to support research pushing the boundaries of our knowledge.

-- The University of Oregon (UO) was awarded $114.9 million from external funding sources in grants, contracts and other competitive awards for the fiscal year 2016-17 (FY17).
+- The University of Oregon (UO) was awarded $123.2 million in grants, contracts and competitive awards in FY18, an increase of more than 5 percent from the previous year.

-- Funding from nonfederal sources — including industry, foundations and associations — increased by 15.7% from 2016.
+- In FY18, funding from non-federal sources like industry, foundations, and associations increased by 22% from FY17

-- 973 research proposals were submitted, requesting a total of $163 million in first-year funding.
+- 1,030 proposals were submitted requesting a total of $145 million in first-year funding

 Impact of Innovation